jacksund/simmate/tutorials/09_Add_computational_resources.md

 # The quick tutorial

 > :bulb: This tutorial will use the default scheduler/executor, "SimmateExecutor".
 However, you can also use Prefect and/or Dask to build out your cluster.
-This is cover in the next tutorial, but it is not recommended at the moment.
+This is covered in the next tutorial, but it is not recommended at the moment.

 1. Be aware that you can share a cloud database *without* sharing computational resources.
 This flexibility is very important for many collaborations.